rafaelrojasmiliani/ubuntu_with_vim/readme.md

-# Ubuntu Vim Dev Images for C & Robotics
+# Ubuntu Images for Scientific Programmers & Roboticists

 This repository provides a collection of Dockerfiles and shell helpers for building repeatable Ubuntu- and Alpine-based development containers that ship with a curated